 Property managers collect sensitive tenant information including Social Security numbers and bank accounts.
 Your agreement needs provisions protecting this data from unauthorized disclosure.

 Specify record retention periods for applications, leases, and financial records.
 Define owner access rights to these records.
 Property management platforms can help with this.
-For instance, Buildium provides secure, cloud document storage with configurable user roles/permissions and activity history; confirm any document‑specific audit trail needs.
+For instance, Buildium offers secure, cloud document storage with configurable user roles and permissions and activity history; confirm any document-specific audit trail needs.

 Even strong property management relationships eventually end, so your agreement needs clear provisions for termination and transition.
-And since laws vary by state and locality, it’s important to consult with a qualified legal professional.
+Since laws vary by state and locality, consult with a qualified legal professional.

-Even the best relationships sometimes end, so planning for smooth transitions protects everyone’s interests.
+Even the strongest relationships sometimes end, so planning for clean transitions protects everyone’s interests.
 A clear termination provision in your property management contract prevents confusion and disputes when either party decides to move on.

 Term and Renewals

 Include an automatic renewal clause that extends the agreement for successive one-year terms unless either party gives notice of non-renewal.
-Specify the notice period required, typically 30 to 60 days before the current term expires.
+Specify the notice period required; 30 to 60 days before the current term expires is a common convention, though some states set a statutory floor.
+For example, Arizona requires at least 30 days’ notice before an automatic renewal takes effect.

 Termination for Cause or Convenience